WebQit/docs/oohtml/docs/intro/overview/README.md

 ## Namespaced HTML

-Namespacing is a way to let an element establish its own naming context for descendant elements.
+Namespacing provides a way to let an element establish its own naming context for descendant elements.
 This makes it possible to keep IDs scoped to a context other than the document's global scope; thus the ability to write collision-free IDs across a page.

 The following modular markup implements its IDs in namespaces: